-When learning mathematics, the children work within the IBPYP framework and philosophy about learning mathematics that aligns with the New Zealand Ministry of Education and Early Childhood Education, and namely the Numeracy Development Projects.
+When exploring mathematics, the children work within the IBPYP framework and philosophy about learning mathematics while drawing from curriculum and best practices from NZ Maths.

 Whilst the role of inquiry is important, it is recognised that explicit and specific teaching of mathematical strategies, skills and concepts need to be obtained in order to progress in their mathematical understandings and make connections with the world around them.

 In teaching mathematics in the ELC, teachers use a combination of anecdotal observations along with the Junior Assessment of Mathematics (NZ Maths) to assess the learning of each child and to plan for teaching.